 The funds withheld asset represents a receivable for amounts contractually withheld by AEILIC in accordance with the coinsurance with funds withheld reinsurance agreement with AEILIC.
-The investments supporting the funds withheld asset primarily consists of fixed maturity securities and are legally owned by the ceding company, however, all economic rights and obligations on the investments accrue to the Company.
+The investments supporting the funds withheld asset primarily consists of fixed maturity securities, mortgage loans on real estate and residential real estate and are legally owned by the ceding company, however, all economic rights and obligations on the investments accrue to the Company.